isomerpages/moe-cjc/index.md

       button: View all news
   - infopic:
       title: Ignite Your Learning
-      description: "The CJ Experience is not just holistic, it ignites a sense of mission so that CJCians are true to themselves and their calling as young adults. "
+      description: The holistic CJ experience ignites a sense of mission and passion for learning, developing CJCians to be Thinkers with a Mission, Leaders with a Heart.
       button: Click for More!
       url: /education/
       image: /images/igniteyourlearning_infopic.jpg